 Q. I’ve heard that funding Obamacare requires a huge tax on real estate transactions.
 Does that mean that when I sell my house I’m going to get stuck with a big tax bill to pay for everyone else’s healthcare?

-A: Not unless you’re very wealthy.
-If your income is under $250,000 for married couples filing jointly, or $200,000 for individual filers, you are not subject to the ACA real estate tax.
+A: Not unless you’re quite wealthy.
+If your income is under $250,000 for married couples filing jointly, or $200,000 for individual filers, you are not subject to the ACA’s Net Investment Income Tax (NIIT).
 Although those income thresholds are not indexed for inflation, they still exempt nearly all Americans from this tax, regardless of whether they sell a home.
+(A household income of $250,000 would put you in the top 7% of all households in the U.S.)

 The income threshold means that most people are exempt.
-And the further exemption for the first $250,000 ($500,000 for married couples) in profits means that even in the high-income demographic, most people are not on the hook for the Medicare real estate tax.
+And the further exemption for the first $250,000 ($500,000 for married couples) in profits means that even in the high-income demographic, most people are not on the hook for the Net Investment Income Tax.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.